openedx/openedx-aspects/docs/concepts/extensions.rst

 Custom Superset Roles
 =====================
-Aspects allows to add custom superset roles.
+Aspects allows to add custom Superset roles.
 To do so, you can use the patch `superset-extra-roles` which you can use to define new roles.
 This patch expects valid JSON objects with the following structure: